 -Fast food is addictive and loaded with fat, sugar and chemicals that would best be avoided.

 -It is better to drink water as your beverage of choice.
-Soft drinks are addictive, loaded with sugar or sugar-substitutes and upset the potassium balance in your body, and when artificially sweetened, may cause you to eat more and gain weight.
+Soft drinks are addictive, loaded with sugar or sugar-substitutes, upset the potassium balance in your body, and when artificially sweetened, may cause you to eat more and gain weight.

 -Your body needs fiber to function well, since it helps balance blood sugar and keeps your digestive tract clean and running smoothly.